MGeo: Multi-Modal Geographic Pre-Training Method: Preliminary

 \begin{problem} \textbf{Query-POI matching problem}.
 Given the POI set $P$ and a user's query $q$ in LBS, we aim to estimate the POI $p \in P$ that best matches the user's intent. \end{problem}

 We define two tasks based on the size of $P$, \textit{i.e.}, \textit{ranking} and \textit{retrieval}.
-Specifically, for the ranking task, $P$ is a list of candidate POIs, where the best-matched one is included.
-As for the retrieval task, $P$ is the massive database that contains all POIs.
+Specifically, for the ranking task, $P$ is a list of candidate POIs with a limited number, where the best-matched one is included.
+As for the retrieval task, $P$ is the massive database that contains all POIs, and the total number of POIs is large.
 Since cross-encoder is inefficient for large size of $P$, it only runs on the ranking task.
 Bi-encoder can run on both the ranking and retrieval tasks.

 \begin{definition} \textbf{Geographic object}.
 GIS is constructed on spatial data that defines the real-world geometric space.
 Let $\mathcal{G}$ be the spatial database.
-Each geographic object $o \in \mathcal{G}$ with $m$ vertices is described as a sequence of geolocation $\{l^o_1, l^o_2, \dots, l^o_m\}$ and characterized by its shape $o^s \in \{LINE, POLYGON\}$.
+Each geographic object $o \in \mathcal{G}$ with $m$ vertices is described as a sequence of geolocation $\{l^o_1, l^o_2, \dots, l^o_m\}$.
+A geographic object is intrinsically characterized by its ID, absolute position in the map, and shape $o^s \in \{LINE, POLYGON\}$.
 Specifically, $LINE$ represents the real-world road and $POLYGON$ represents the ROI. \end{definition}

 Here we use $m$ to denote the number of vertices in $o$.
 Note that given the geolocation of the POI or the query, we can form a list of nearby geographic objects $\{o_1, o_2, \dots, o_n\}$ sorted by distance, \textit{i.e.}, $o_1$ is the nearest geographic object to the POI or query. $n$ is used to denote the number of geographic objects for a geolocation $l^{pq}$.
-We export OSM to PostGIS\footnote{\url{https://postgis.net/}} and get the Geographic Context (GC) of a geolocation from it.
+We export OSM to PostGIS\footnote{\url{https://postgis.net/}} and get the Geographic Context~(GC) of a geolocation from it.

-\begin{definition} \textbf{Geographic Context (GC)}.
-Given the geolocation $l^{pq}$ of a POI or query, where $l^{pq}$ is represented by a geographic coordinate $(lng, lat)$, the GC is characterized by the relationships between $l^{pq}$ and its $n$ geographic objects $\{o_1, o_2, \dots, o_n\}$.
+\begin{definition} \textbf{Geographic context (GC)}.
+Given the geolocation $l^{pq}$ of a POI or query, where $l^{pq}$ is represented by a geographic coordinate $(lng, lat)$, the GC is characterized by the correlations between $l^{pq}$ and its $n$ geographic objects $\{o_1, o_2, \dots, o_n\}$.
 Formally, the relation type $r^t \in \{NEAR, COVERED\}$ indicates whether $l^{pq}$ is inside $o_i$ or at a distance.
 The relative position $r^p$ depicts a more detailed positional relationship between $l^{pq}$ and $o_i$. \end{definition}